Voice Agent

 **T3 autonomous agents** use a full agent SDK with:

-* **Custom MCP tools** injected per-task (world model tools, integration tools)
+* **Custom MCP tools** injected per-task (world model tools, integration tools).

-* **Session checkpointing** for pause/resume across retries
+* **Session checkpointing** for pause/resume across retries.

-* **Cost caps** per task to prevent runaway execution
+* **Cost caps** per task to prevent runaway execution.

-* **Isolated working directories** per task
+* **Isolated working directories** per task.

-**Write-tool deduplication**: All write tools are deduplicated within a session (30-second TTL).
+**Write-tool deduplication**: all write tools are deduplicated within a session (30-second TTL).
 Identical tool calls return cached results.
-Only successful results are cached - errors are always retryable.
+Only successful results are cached; errors are always retryable.

 ### Built-in Clinical Tools